mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 Booleans are represented by the reserved words `true` and `false`.

-Strings and URLs are represented as JSON strings subject to JSON escaping rules.
+Strings and URLs are represented as JSON strings, subject to JSON escaping rules.

 Addresses are represented as dotted quads for IPv4 addresses as they would be in URLs, and canonical IPv6 textual addresses as in section 2.2 of {{RFC4291}} as updated by section 4 of {{RFC5952}}.
 When representing networks, addresses may be suffixed as in CIDR notation, with a '`/`' character followed by the mask length in bits n, provided that the least significant 32 − n or 128 − n bits of the address are zero, for IPv4 and IPv6 respectively.

 Timestamps are represented in {{RFC3339}} and ISO 8601, with two important differences.
 First, all mPlane timestamps are are expressed in terms of UTC, so time zone offsets are neither required nor supported, and are always taken to be 0.
 Second, fractional seconds are represented with a variable number of digits after an optional decimal point after the fraction.

+Objects are represented as JSON objects.

-### Example mPlane Capabilities and Specifications
+### Example mPlane Capabilities and Specifications in JSON

 To illustrate how mPlane messages are encoded, we consider first two capabilities for a very simple application -- ping -- as mPlane JSON capabilities.
 The following capability states that the component can measure ICMP two-way delay from 192.0.2.19 to anywhere on the IPv4 Internet, with a minimum delay between individual pings of 1 second, returning aggregate statistics: